Vallabha: Pilgrimages and preaching tours of India

 Vallabha made three pilgrimages throughout India which are documented in later sectarian sources.
 These pilgrimages are stated to have taken place between 1479 and 1530, although Saha doubts the accuracy of the dates.
 At pilgrimage sites such as Dvārakā, Kannauja, Purī, Mathurā, Gokula, and Govardhana, Vallabha had theological debates and attracted followers and devotees.
 He made extensive conversion campaigns in the Gangetic Plain and Gujarat, where he attracted converts from various castes including Bhumihars, Rajputs, Gurjars, Ahirs, Kurmis, and Vaniyas, Bhatias, Kanbis, and Patidars respectively.
 In the Caurāsī Vaiṣṇavan kī Vārtā, the lives of eighty-four of Vallabha's most notable devotees are narrated.
 Of the 84 devotees, 39 were Brahmins, 36 were mercantile or landowning Kshatriyas, 5 were Vaishyas, and 6 were Shudras.

 Only scholarly theory for why Vallabha's theology was attractive to these groups was that of social mobility.
 For agrarian castes, particularly in Gujarat, the emphasis on purity gave higher status.
 For mercantile castes, purity as well as the emphasis on restraint and frugality in daily life elevated their status, while wealth could then be funnelled toward religiously meritorious sevā to Kr̥ṣṇa.

 Another reason was that Vallabha promoted a househoulder life-affirming, socially conservative view that appealed to castes that depended on social and political stability for their livelihoods, notably in the context of splintering Muslim sultanates in India.

 Death

-In 1530, Vallabha took a vow of renunciation and withdrew to the banks on the Gaṅgā river in Vārāṇasī.
+In 1530, Vallabha took a vow of renunciation and withdrew to the banks of the Gaṅgā river in Vārāṇasī.
 After a month, he summoned his sons Gopīnātha and Viṭṭhalanatha, and designated the 18 or 19 year old Gopīnātha as his successor.
-According to sectarian accounts, he walked in the Gaṅgā and vanished in a flash of light.
+According to sectarian accounts, he walked into the Gaṅgā and vanished in a flash of light.
 This event is said to have occurred on Āṣāḍha suda 3, 1587 V.S.
 (July 7, 1530).